nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1.User enter �help� a particular command
+1.User enter help a particular command
 2.System show the user guide of the particular command 3.Use Case ends